 The second time I increased the speed quickly to the highest variable setting, then high power.
 At 30 seconds, I smelled a plastic smell, which may have simply been the almonds heating the container.
 The almonds themselves got very hot, while the machine base stayed cool.
 I left the machine off for a few minutes to be cautious, then resumed blending at high speed.
 The almond butter was done about a minute later, just long enough that my arm got a nice little workout from tamping it.

-- If at any point you begin to smell the blender overheating, turn it off for a few minutes before resuming the blending process.
 If it actually does get too hot, the Vitamix has an automatic thermal shutoff to protect the motor.
 But it will not turn on again until it has cooled off and some time (maybe an hour) has passed.
 So be aware and use caution.